Get

 Positive associations are the foundation of cementing a dog’s choice of their favorite person.
 A good owner gives their pet many reasons to form these associations, whether long walks, treats for behaving, or a safe place to sleep.
 It’s also an excellent way to shape your pet’s behavior.
 Positive reinforcement teaches the animal that good things happen when they do something they’re supposed to do.

-Over time, the dog learns to trust the person responsible for the rewards and responds physiologically to this association.
-One review of 69 studies concluded that the release of the hormone oxytocin in humans and dogs forms the basis of the interactions with our pets.1 It is a factor in social bonding.
-Interestingly, it also influenced tear formation when dogs were reunited with their owners.
+Over time, the dog learns to trust the person responsible for the rewards and respond emotionally and physiologically to this association.
+One review of 69 studies concluded that the release of the hormone oxytocin in humans and dogs is associated with interactions with our pets.1 It is a factor in social bonding.
+Interestingly, it has also been reported to increase tear formation when dogs were reunited with their owners.

 divider single dog paw oct 2024